 Sometimes these pages are called Culture or Life at Company Name, like Life at Stripe, but you can usually pick them out fairly easily.
 Navigating to these pages will give you an even better sense of what they feel is important in an employee.
 Your job is to show them you are a good fit with those values.
 Craft some responses to popular behavioral interview questions with these elements in mind.

 For example at Stripe, they say, “Stripe is for the versatile, the supportive, the impatient, and most of all, the obsessively user focused.”
 So, when they ask you a question like “Why are you interested in Stripe?” or “What is the most important thing when you are working on a product?”, you should make sure that you highlight how you are user focused and give examples from your past experiences and projects.

 When preparing your response, remember to be succinct and avoid rambling.
+For an example, check out our guide to answering, “What is your greatest weakness?”
 Rather than continue talking for too long, curb yourself by offering to go into more detail.
 That way, it is on the interviewer to decide if they want you to speak more on that subject.
 This will also help you be more specific because you want to say the most interesting part of the answer and then pause.

 You should also be careful to avoid negative language when speaking about former coworkers, experiences, and projects.
 Even if they are asking a question about a project that didn’t go well or a disagreement with a coworker, make sure that you remain positive and solution-oriented while giving examples of what you learned from the experience.
 They want to see that you handle sticky situations efficiently and professionally.